It’s much quicker to use a home electric car charging point than a three-pin plug. And they’re not difficult to have fitted outside your property.

 How to have a home charging point installed?

 To benefit from the government grant, you must use a certified installer.
-The cost of installation will be included in the price of the charging point.
-The home charger you get will depend on the kind of electric car charging cable your car needs.
+The charging point price will include cost of installation.
+Your home charger will depend on the kind of electric car charging cable your car needs.

-The point will be installed in a garage or on an exterior wall near to where you park.
+The installer will fit the point in a garage or on an exterior wall near to where you park.
 It involves connecting it directly to the mains electricity so must be done professionally.
 Installation should take around three hours.
 You can’t have a charging point installed on a garden wall to charge a car at the kerbside as it would involve cables dangling across pavements.

 Why have a home electric car charging point?